Prafulghagare/Prafulghagare/README.md

 # 👋 Hi, I'm Praful Ghagare
 🎯 MBA in Finance & Business Analytics
-💼 Passionate about transforming data into business insights
+💼 Passionate about transforming data into business insights, ML and AI.

 ---